mblaszczyk97/Data-Classification/README.md

-Data Classifaction project done in R language on Master Degree studies.
-For more read .pdf file.
+Data Classifaction project comparing different alogithms in R tested on "alcohol and drug addiction" database For more read .pdf file.